simatic-ax/standardizer-tutorial-lib/doc/oop-introduction.md

     Result:

-    The file `TypeValveStatus.st` will be opened and shows the following content:
+    The file `TypeValveStatus.st` will be opened and shows how a enumeration is defined is ST language:

     ```iec-st
     NAMESPACE Simatic.Ax.Tutorial